Index For This Page

 "The electric current will be turned into the wires of the Lagoon road Saturday."
 (Salt Lake Tribune, May 14, 1910, "Railroad Notes"; "Saturday" was May 14)

-In 1910, the electrification was completed by stringing overhead trolley wire and purchasing new equipment, along with constructing electrical substations along the line.
+The first day of electric operation was May 28, 1910.
+Electrification was completed by stringing overhead trolley wire and purchasing new equipment, along with constructing electrical substations along the line.
 Since Bamberger also owned several coal mines, it seemed proper to also construct a coal-fired power plant, and one was built at Farmington to furnish all of the needed current for the railroad.
-The first day of electric operation was May 28, 1910.
 (Street Railway Journal, Volume 37, no. 16 April 22, 1911, pp. 700-707, includes article, plans, and photos of Salt Lake & Ogden electrification)

 Bamberger Electric Railroad (1917-1939)